 Auditory learning is one of three learning styles in the Fleming VAK model (visual, auditory, kinesthetic model).
-The other two types are visual and kinesthetic learning styles.

 They may seem to ignore what’s happening if they listen intently to things like someone talking, music, or TV.
 Auditory learning occurs when a speaker or someone explains something and is right in front of you.

 Auditory learners can grasp a concept by listening.
 They tend to be better at remembering material through repetition or lectures.
 These students will remember what someone said during class even if they didn’t take notes because they could retain the information through auditory means.